Coordinate infrastructure operations and maintenance

 The region’s transportation, water, and other infrastructure extends across multiple jurisdictions, requiring collaboration to ensure a well-functioning system and maximize public investments.
 Collaborating on infrastructure allows the region’s communities to deliver vital services, resulting in capital cost savings and lower operational costs through economies of scale.
 It can also benefit municipalities that lack the capacity to independently host an infrastructure project.
 And capital projects that combine transportation elements with water or wastewater improvements can better leverage limited capital funds.
 Municipalities in the region often already share infrastructure or collaborate on joint or aggregated projects.
 One current example is the Cal-Sag Trail, where a group of municipalities along the Cal-Sag Channel collaborated with other public and private partners to construct a 26-mile trail using more than $35 million in federal, state, municipal, and private funds.
 This approach can work on a smaller scale as well.

 For day-to-day highway operations, effective coordination can reduce the need for costly roadway expansion by making the most efficient use of the existing system.
-The highway system is most effectively managed when coordination goes beyond an individual operating agency.
-Establishing real-time communication and operational agreements between highway agencies, emergency management services, transit operators, and traveler information services can improve transportation system safety and reliability, and reduce congestion.
-The following chart provides an overview of the region’s highway operations system, which could benefit from increased coordination.
+The roadway system is most effectively managed when coordination goes beyond an individual operating agency.
+Establishing real-time communication and operational agreements between roadway agencies, emergency management services, transit providers, and traveler information services can improve transportation system safety and reliability, and reduce congestion.

 The following describes strategies and associated actions to implement this recommendation.

 Partner with other units of government to deliver infrastructure projects